-In the case of an employee's own serious health condition or that of a family member, the employee may take leave intermittently or on a reduced work schedule, if medically necessary, upon certification from the licensed medical care provider.
-When a leave is for adoption or birth of a child, the employee may take leave intermittently or on a reduced work schedule only with the approval of Human Resources and the employee's Department Head.
+In the case of an employee's own serious health condition or that of a covered family member, the employee may take leave intermittently or on a reduced work schedule, if medically necessary, upon certification from the licensed medical care provider.
+When a leave is for adoption or birth of a child, the employee may take leave intermittently or on a reduced work schedule on a restricted basis in compliance with state and federal laws and with the approval of the employee's Department Head.
+Please see Human Resources for more information.